Lesson Plan - Get It!

-Later on, Curtis became a lawyer, and then he ran for Congress.
-He had a long career as a politician and eventually became the Vice President of the United States under Herbert Hoover, from 1929 to 1933.
+Later, Curtis became a lawyer and ran for Congress.
+He had a long political career and eventually became the United States Vice President under Herbert Hoover from 1929 to 1933.

 Watch three segments of the following video to learn more about Curtis Charles.